rust-lang/surveys/surveys/2021-annual-survey/questions.md

 - Yes, in a bachelor's/undergraduate program
 - Yes, in a master's program
 - Yes, in a doctorate program
-- Yes, in a vocational program or equivalent
+- Yes, in a vocational program
 - Yes, other

 > **justification**